Differentiating frictionally locked asperities from kinematically coupled zones: Introduction

-\remove{Here is a turning point of the coupling-locking differentiation rooted in the semantics of coupling}\add{Mechanical coupling inference is the practice of coupling semantics, namely, the conceptual disentanglement of lumped-up variables from kinematic coupling}~\citep{wang2004coupling}.\remove{ That is, if the plate coupling may be interpreted arbitrarily, the differentiation of coupling and locking is unfeasible.
-Disentangling the polysemy of coupling now a heavy demand.} The present mechanical couplings \remove{can be}\add{are} broadly classified into two types: stressing (force), linear transformation of the slip deficit, and locking (friction), defined in the sense of Amontons-Coulomb friction, presuming instant transition between static and dynamic frictions. \remove{In this paper, for conceptual clarity, we avoid using the polysemantic ``mechanical coupling'' as much as possible; `kinematic coupling' is consistently called `coupling' hereafter.} A distinction between coupling (slip), stressing (force), and locking (friction) has been clear since \citet{wang2004coupling}, and our terminology follows theirs. \add{In this paper, we avoid using the polysemantic `mechanical coupling' for clarity; `kinematic coupling' is consistently called `coupling' hereafter.}\remove{In fact, we can find a common positional relationship between the spatial patterns of these three} \add{Those three retain a positional feature by nature} (\S\ref{subsec:semantics}).\remove{ Clarifying the robustness of such a relationship in light of frictional physics is a fruitful byproduct of this study. }
+Mechanical coupling inference is the practice of coupling semantics that untangles mechanical concepts lumped together with kinematic coupling~\citep{wang2004coupling}.
+Preexisting mechanical couplings are classified into two types: stressing (force), linear transformation of the slip deficit, and locking (friction), defined in the sense of Amontons-Coulomb friction, presuming instant transition between static and dynamic frictions.
+A distinction between coupling (slip), stressing (force), and locking (friction) has been clear since \citet{wang2004coupling}, and our terminology follows theirs.
+In this paper, we avoid using the polysemantic `mechanical coupling' for clarity. `Kinematic coupling' is consistently called `coupling' hereafter.

 Stressing (stressing rate) represents the rate of stress accumulation due to coupling (slip deficit).
 Stressing inversion imposes a priori constraints on stress loading, whereas conventional coupling inversion imposes a priori constraints on slip.
-Stressing inversion is a simple linear transform of coupling inversion converting slip to stress but can detect stress-loaded regions closely related to the locked zone~\citep{noda2021energy,saito2022mechanically}.
+Stressing inversion is a simple linear transform of coupling inversion that converts slip to stress but can detect stress-loaded regions closely related to the locked zone~\citep{noda2021energy,saito2022mechanically}.
 Constraints on stressing help obtain physically reasonable estimates of coupling~\citep{lindsey2021slip}.